 It Pays to Go Multi-Cloud

 As cloud migration reaches maturity, companies are increasingly spreading their workloads across different CSPs through independent business unit decision-making – as a result of M&A – to meet compliance standards or due to specialized cloud capabilities.
 In the words of a Senior Business Development Director at a CSP, “Companies need to spread the risk and have a backup if one system goes down.» Indeed, over the past two years, the number of credentialed partners (with a headcount of five or more) with two or more CSPs has increased from 5% to 14%, with much of this growth coming from mid-sized service providers.
 Across all regions, AWS and Azure have the most common overlap.
 Unsurprisingly, Azure is the platform with the biggest dedicated coverage.

-Our database shows that companies that partner with more than one CSP in a range of competencies give their employees exposure to multi-cloud, enabling them to take on higher value projects.
-Survey findings show these multi-cloud companies earning 17% to 32% more per employee than companies who partner with a single CSP.
+Our database shows that companies that partner with more than one CSP in a range of competencies give their employees exposure to multi-cloud, enabling them to take on higher-value projects.
+Survey findings show these multi-cloud companies earn 17% to 32% more per employee than companies that partner with a single CSP.
 While gaining credentials requires investment in employees, sales development, and commitments to the CSPs, many service providers are seeing the benefits of spreading their focus across multiple CSPs.
 This trend is likely to continue.
 As an SVP at a CSP noted: »We definitely see partnerships across multiple cloud providers getting more traction.
-The CSPs are not enthused about this, but right now it doesn’t seem to threaten existing partnership status.»
+The CSPs are not enthused about this, but right now, it doesn’t seem to threaten existing partnership status.»